Write an Off-Chain Handler

 block should look like this:

 Before we can return these objects, we need to transform them into a specific object.
-We can do so with the gen_response()
+We can do so with the sdk.gen_response()

-function from our imported library from the Boba Foundation.
-Putting the whole thing together, our whole offchain_addsub2()
+function from our imported library.
+Putting the whole thing together, our whole offchain_add_sub()

 looks like this: